-Third parties are a necessary part of most organizations’ business.
+Third-parties are a necessary part of most organizations’ business.
 They often provide crucial services — like billing, data storage, or sometimes mission-critical services — becoming an indispensable part of a company’s extended enterprise.

 Unfortunately, this also makes third parties, like vendors, partners, and suppliers, a target for cyber criminals.
-Third party breaches are becoming increasingly common.
-A recent survey conducted by the Ponemon Institute and publicized via Security Boulevard, found that 53% of organizations have experienced one or more data breaches caused by a third party, costing them an average of $7.5 million to remediate.
+Third-party breaches are becoming increasingly common.
+A recent survey conducted by the Ponemon Institute and publicized via Security Boulevard, found that 53% of organizations have experienced one or more data breaches caused by a third-party, costing them an average of $7.5 million to remediate.

-While the fiscal impact is well-documented, third party data breaches are about more than simply the dollar cost of a cyber attack.
-Below are five ways third party breaches can affect your business.
+While the fiscal impact is well-documented, third-party data breaches are about more than simply the dollar cost of a cyber attack.
+Below are five ways third-party data breaches can affect your business.

 Data breaches are expensive no matter which party is breached.
 According to Ponemon’s Cost of a Data Breach report, the average data breach costs $3.92 million, and the average cost per lost record is $150.
 That’s just the average, however.
 There are factors that can cause that number to rise.
 One of those cost amplifiers is who caused the breach.
-If a third party is involved, a breach costs more.
-According to the report,If a third party causes the data breach, the cost tends to increase — by more than $370,000, for an adjusted average total cost of $4.29 million.
+If a third-party is involved, a breach costs more.
+According to the report, if a third-party causes the data breach, the cost tends to increase — by more than $370,000, for an adjusted average total cost of $4.29 million.

-The reasons behind the cost of third party breaches differ depending on the situation and the companies involved.
-But the cost of a third party data breach may stem from hidden costs — such as having to find another provider while your mission critical vendor is compromised — as well as the usual monetary damages and legal fees of a normal data breach.
+The reasons behind the cost of third-party breaches differ depending on the situation and the companies involved.
+But the cost of a third-party data breach may stem from hidden costs — such as having to find another provider while your mission-critical vendor is compromised — as well as the usual monetary damages and legal fees of a normal data breach.

-When the American Medical Collection Agency (AMCA), a billing agency that served as a third party provider for large healthcare providers across the U.S., was breached in 2019, millions of patients’ records were exposed.
+When the American Medical Collection Agency (AMCA), a billing agency that served as a third-party provider for large healthcare providers across the U.S., was breached in 2019, millions of patients’ records were exposed.
 The breach placed the AMCA and its clients in violation of HIPAA.
 While the breach was devastating for the organization that suffered it — AMCA lost its biggest clients and filed for bankruptcy — it also exposed its clients to costly class action lawsuits and state investigations.

-The moral of the story: if your third party suffers a data breach, you can (and probably will be held liable) for any customers’ records that are exposed as a result of the breach.
+The moral of the story: if your third-party suffers a data breach, you can (and probably will be held liable) for any customers’ records that are exposed as a result of the breach.

 Cyber criminals aren’t just after funds or customers’ information.
 They might be after your intellectual property.
 Take the examples of DoppelPaymer, a data-stealing ransomware, or REvil ransomware, two ransomwares that lock a company out of its data and then threaten to sell the data if the ransom isn’t paid.